openplans/shareabouts/doc/HEROKU_BUTTON.md

 Before going any further with setting up your map, log into the API server and change the default admin password.

+Your API server is accessible at _app-name_.herokuapp.com/admin

+User name is _admin_.

+Password is _admin_ -- change this!

+Later, you can use the admin interface to add additional datasets.

 ## Making local changes